vikrantmehta123/iitm-pdsa-leet-code/Graphs-BFS, DFS, Topological Sorting/Questions.md

             group_wise_elements[grp].append(i)
         return group_wise_elements

+    def preprocessing(self, beforeItems, group, m, n, groupwise_items):
+        """
-    # Convert the problem into two graphs- group_graph and items_graph.
-Along with it, return indegrees for each node in both the graphs.
+        Given the beforeItems array, this function converts it into two graphs- Groups and Items.
+Along with it, we are also returning the indegrees of each of the graphs' nodes so that we can smoothly run topological sort.
+        """
-    def preprocessing(self, beforeItems, group, m, n, groupwise_items): group_indegree, items_indegree = {}, {i:0 for i in range(n)}
+        group_indegree, items_indegree = {}, {i:0 for i in range(n)}
         items_alist =  {i:[] for i in range(n)}
         group_alist = {}